 The trtl (pronounced “Turtle”) Travel Pillow was created by engineers Michael Corrigan and David Kellock of Coolside Limited in Great Britain.
 They decided to develop a product that would make travel experiences more comfortable.

 Their website says sleep sets the foundation to be able to experience more.
-They describe the trtl Pillow as your essential “napparatus.”
+They describe the trtl Pillow as an essential “napparatus.”

 In addition to the signature trtl pillow, they also make the trtl Pillow Plus I reviewed in this post, as well as trtl Flight Socks (gentle compression socks).